dranov/cosplit-artefact/README.md

 1. Open a terminal and change directory to `~/cosplit-artefact`

+2. Inspect the `~/cosplit-artefact/fig/` folder to see the plots that were generated on the authors' machine.
+Run `make clean` to delete them.

-2. Run `make`.
-This should take roughly 4 minutes and will produce figures in the `~/cosplit-artefact/fig/` folder.
+3. Run `make`.
+This should take roughly 3.5 minutes and will produce figures in the `~/cosplit-artefact/fig/` folder:

+   - `trans.pdf` corresponding to the inline figure in section 5.1.2 (line 1034)
+   - `timing.pdf` corresponding to Figure 12
+   - `maxgesize.pdf` and `maxgenumber.pdf` corresponding to, respectively, the
+     left and right parts of Figure 13

 ## Step-by-Step Instructions (Full Review)